From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Experiment

 where $[Q^s_{1}, Q^s_{2}]$ and $[Q^d_{1}, Q^d_{2}]$ define the boundaries of the selected quality scale and interval, respectively, and $A'$, $A''$ are the integration area for normalization.
 The comparison results of different IQA models are shown in Tab.~\ref{tab:gmc}.
 From the figure and table, several key insights emerge:

 \begin{itemize} \item \textit{Different IQA models exhibit distinct behaviors across MOS and $|\Delta\text{MOS}|$.} For instance, on the SPAQ dataset, MANIQA achieves consistently high GMC$_s$ scores in the medium- and high-quality regions, indicating strong robustness under perceptually favorable conditions.
-In contrast, CLIP-IQA+ exhibits relatively stronger performance in the low-quality and low-difference regimes, demonstrating superior discrimination capability in fine-grained quality assessment scenarios.\\
+In contrast, CLIP-IQA+ exhibits relatively stronger performance in the low-quality and low-difference regimes, demonstrating superior discrimination capability in fine-grained quality assessment scenarios. \rc{Similar observations can also be found in AIGC scenarios (see Table~\ref{tab:gmc-aigc} and Fig.~\ref{fig:3dvis-aigc}).
+On the AGIQA-3K dataset, CLIP-IQA shows superior performance in the low-quality and low-difference regions, while TIER gradually outperforms it as the quality level or quality difference increases.
+More importantly, we observe that PWRC tends to select the same best-performing model as GMC$_s$ in the high-quality regime in most cases.
+However, it fails to reveal the optimal models in other quality intervals.
+For instance, on the PIPAL dataset, global metrics consistently identify LPIPS as the best-performing model, whereas GMC$_s$ reveals that its performance in low-quality and low-difference regions is inferior to MS-SSIM.}\\

 \item \textit{Global metrics fail to capture local behaviors.} For example, although MS-SSIM achieves a high overall SRCC on the KADID-10k dataset, its performance (GMC$_s$) in the low-quality region is notably inferior to that of DISTS.
 Similarly, while LPIPS exhibits strong performance (GMC$_d$) in the low-difference regime, it attains a lower overall PLCC than DISTS.
-These discrepancies indicate that relying solely on global correlation metrics may lead to misleading conclusions in practical evaluation scenarios.\\
+These discrepancies indicate that relying solely on global correlation metrics may lead to misleading conclusions in practical evaluation scenarios. \rc{The global metrics, including PLCC, SRCC, KRCC, and PWRC, consistently designate a single model as the best-performing one across each entire dataset (\eg, TIER on AGIQA-3K Quality and CLIP-IQA on the remaining three settings).
+This monolithic ranking collapses heterogeneous local behaviors into a single scalar, thereby obscuring regime-specific strengths essential for scenario-aware deployment.}\\